October 18, 2010: Just six months after the iPad debuts, Steve Jobs reveals that Apple’s tablet already outsells the mighty Macintosh computer.

 Steve Jobs says iPad will be ‘really, really big’

 Jobs, however, wasn’t having any of it.
 “I think we’ve got a tiger by the tail,” he said, answering a question about the iPad’s likely sales trajectory.
 “I think it’s going to be really, really big.”

-He also used the occasion to throw some shade on Apple’s rivals, who were still making 7-inch tablets, offering just 45 percent of the first-gen iPad’s 11-inch display.
+He also used the occasion to throw some shade on Apple’s rivals.
+Their 7-inch tablets offered just 45% of screen real estate of the first-gen iPad‘s 9.7-inch display.

 Jobs proclaimed these rivals “DOA — dead on arrival.”
 Scathingly, he refused to even acknowledge them as “competitors,” but more as “qualified entrants” into the market place.

-Finally, he took digs at Google, which had advised tablet makers not to use the current version of Android for tablets.
+Finally, he took digs at Google, who advised manufacturers not to use the current version of Android for their tablets.
 “What does it mean when your software supplier tells you not to use their software on your tablet?”
 Jobs asked.